Household hazardous waste: United States

 HHW is not regulated by the EPA.
 Many states and local solid waste management departments have created and funded Household Hazardous Waste collection programs to offer safe disposal options.
 These programs may include home collection service, permanent facilities and one day collection events.

 Most U.S. states and federal regulations continue to permit homeowner disposal of household hazardous waste into the solid waste stream, although some state and local agencies are increasingly banning certain HHW from solid waste disposal.

-The most extensive overview of this topic including history, policy and technical issues is contained in the 2008 book Handbook on Household Hazardous Waste, Amy Cabaniss, Editor.
+The most extensive overview of this topic including history, policy and technical issues is contained in the 2018 book Handbook on Household Hazardous Waste (2nd Ed.), Amy Cabaniss, Editor.
 An additional HHW overview resource is in Chapter 10 of the Handbook of Solid Waste Management, George Tchobanoglous and Frank Kreith, Editors.
+A more recent (2022) compilation of 30 articles regarding HHW policy and technical issues in the US is found in the Chronicle of the HHW Corner.

 The professional organization most focused on HHW issues is the North American Hazardous Materials Management Association, NAHMMA.
 NAHMMA has chapters in many states, holds an annual conference, provides training and offers professional publications.
-In collaboration with the Solid Waste Association of North America (SWANA) NAHMMA offers certification to HHW collection professionals.
+In collaboration with the Solid Waste Association of North America (SWANA) NAHMMA offers certification to HHW collection program professionals.
+Occasional or periodic HHW collection events at temporary sites and permanent HHW collection facilities are common in many communities.
+The HHW Collection Facility Design Guide has been used by many communities to develop permanent collection facilities in the US.

 State regulation

 In Florida, and in other United States states, responsibility for proper disposal of HHW falls upon the generator.
 Some states allow collection of small business hazardous wastes at the same location as household hazardous wastes.
 However, it is more common for public collection facilities to limit hazardous waste collection to households.
 In 1992 the US EPA issued a policy that allowed the option to collect and mix household hazardous wastes with conditionally exempt hazardous wastes from small businesses.
 This has encouraged a trend of local collection programs evolving from household hazardous waste only to also include small business hazardous waste collection.

 California has introduced an Electronic Waste Recycling Act.
 While most states recognize the exemption for home generated hazardous waste in 40 CFR, California has established Section 25218 of the Health and Safety Code to regulate all aspects of home generated special materials (HHW).
-25218 details the types of programs e.g. Door-to-Door, Permanent HHWCF, Curbside, Mobile etc. Public agencies must sponsor (as the generator) all HHW programs as their EPA ID number is used.
+25218 details the types of programs e.g. Door-to-Door, Permanent HHW Collection Facilities, Mobile Collection Events, etc. Public agencies must sponsor (as the generator) all HHW programs as their EPA ID number is used.
 All HHW programs are monitored by DTSC and/or the local CUPA organization.
 A Permit-by-Rule must be obtained from DTSC or the CUPA before implementing most HHW collection activities.

 HHW programs has introduced the Covered Device Recycling Act.